Neural Active Learning Meets the Partial Monitoring Framework: Discussion

 \section{Discussion}

-\paragraph{General feedback structure.} \NeuralCBP{} is a strategy designed for the partial monitoring setting.
+\paragraph{Partial monitoring feedback.} \NeuralCBP{} is a strategy designed for the partial monitoring setting.
 To account for partial monitoring games, \NeuralCBP{} operates a distinction between incurred costs (not learned, specified in the cost matrix $\bf{C}$), observable feedbacks (not learned, specified in the feedback matrix $\bf{H}$) and feedback distribution (learned components noted $\hat \pi_a(x_t)$ for each action $a$).
-This formulation brings an answer to \citet{ban2024neural} who were the first to question the optimality of bandit feedback structure in OAL.
-On the practical side, \NeuralCBP{} enables to specify a cost structure and partial monitoring games capture the presence of multiple experts.
+The proposed PM-based formulation enables to specify a cost structure and possibly the presence of multiple experts.

 \paragraph{Distinct exploration principles.} In existing \EENets{} strategies, the predictions of the network $f_2$ are added to the predictions of $f_1$ to compute an \textit{upper confidence bound} on the predictions.
 Then, the magnitude of the difference between the top two predictions drives the exploration.
 In contrast, the predictions of network $f_2$ in \NeuralCBP{} contribute to a \textit{successive elimination} criteria (defined in Section \ref{sec:expl_explo}) that checks whether the upper and lower confidence bounds of two different actions overlaps or not.